kovidgoyal/calibre/src/calibre/manual/gui.rst

     1. **Send to main memory**: The selected books are transferred to the main memory of the ebook reader.
     2. **Send to card**: The selected books are transferred to the storage card on the ebook reader.

+You can control the file name and folder structure of files sent to the device by setting up a template in :guilabel:`Preferences->Import/Export->Sending books to devices`.
+Also see :ref:`templatelangcalibre`.

 .. _save_to_disk:

 Save to disk